Coronavirus latest: Australia eases some lockdown restrictions | DW | 28.04.2020

 Australia is easing movement restrictions and opening beaches amid a decline in COVID-19 infections.
-Donald Trump claims China could have done more to stop the coronavirus pandemic.
+Up to 50,000 businesses in Germany could become insolvent due to the coronavirus pandemic.
 Folllow DW for the latest.

+- Up to 50,000 businesses in Germany could become insolvent due to the COVID-19 pandemic

 - Australia has begun to ease some coronavirus lockdown restrictions